Management Policies

 2. Targeted Management Indicators and Medium- to Long-Term Management Strategies

-Given that semiconductor silicon wafers are part of business areas with a volatile market environment, the Group will continue making efforts to improve profitability and work on building business foundations that can promptly and effectively respond to changes in the demand environment.
+Given that semiconductor silicon wafers are part of business areas with a volatile market environment, the Group will continue making efforts to enhance cost competitiveness and improve profitability, as well as working on building business foundations that can promptly and effectively optimize management resources responding to changes in the demand environment.

 3. Business Environment and Issues to Address